BrunelcareGit/Playbooks/IRP-AccountCompromised/README.md

 ## Scope
 This Playbook covers the steps to take when accounts are compromised.
-Of course, we also need to remediate the hosts where those accounts were used.
+There is also a need to remediate the hosts where those accounts were used.

 ## 1. Preparation